The Homeowner’s Guide to Rodent Pest Control

 By far the top two you may come across in your house are mice (specifically the house mouse and deer mouse) and rats (generally Norway and roof rats).
 Both tend to be attracted indoors by human or pet food.

 Mice feed mostly on grains, fruit and vegetables but rats will eat just about anything.
 You’ll probably spot them in and near the kitchen.
 Their nests, however, may be inside walls or in quiet corners of the attic or basement.
 To keep your house rodent free, make sure you know about these ways to get rid of rats.
 Squirrels and chipmunks can also take up residence inside your home, but they are usually looking for a warm place to nest, so you’ll usually find them in the attic or basement.
+Here are the most common types of mice you’ll find in your house.

 Prairie dogs, voles, gophers and groundhogs are the most common rodents to infest your yard, damaging greenery by burrowing complex tunnel networks underground and feeding on roots, plants and bark.
 The occasional porcupine may come out of a nearby woodland to snack on your landscaping as well.